utahplt/chorex/README.md

 ## What is a choreography?

 A choreography is a birds-eye view of an interaction between nodes in a distributed system.
-You have some set of *actors/—in Elixir parlance processes—that exchange /messages* while also running some /local computation/—i.e. functions that don't rely on talking to other nodes in the system.
+You have some set of *actors*—in Elixir parlance processes—that exchange *messages* while also running some *local computation*—i.e. functions that don't rely on talking to other nodes in the system.

 ### Choreography syntax